Birgit Stenbak HansenElämäkerta

 Address: Allé 100 DK-9900 Frederikshavn

 As with many provincial municipalities, some of its young people leave to large urban cities.
-However, the municipality is currently engaged in many innovative projects which are attracting tourists aiming to retain population.
+However, the municipality is currently engaged in many innovative projects which are attracting tourists with the aim to keep people in their hometown.

 Frederikshavn is currently beginning a transition to make it the first medium-sized city/large town in the world to rely exclusively on renewable energy resources for power, including transportation and cars.
 The process is expected to be completed by 2030.